SDS-192-Intro/MP1/README.md

 # Overview

-In this mini-project, you will create at least two data visualizations of variables in the [College Scorecard](https://collegescorecard.ed.gov/) dataset and then write up your findings in a short blog post (400-500 words).
+In this mini-project, you will create at least four data visualizations of variables in the [College Scorecard](https://collegescorecard.ed.gov/) dataset and then write up your findings in a short blog post (400-500 words).
 You will study the data documentation, review the data dictionary to select variables for your analysis, and then finally produce your plots.
 In your blot post, you will detail how the data in this dataset was produced, along with what we learn by reviewing the plots.

 # Learning Goals